Alexia Putellas: 2020–21

 As first captain Vicky Losada continued to be utilized mainly as a substitute at Barcelona, Putellas started matches as captain throughout most of the 2020–21 season.
-In the first match of the league season, Putellas started the first ever women's El Clásico against Real Madrid, where she scored the fourth and final goal of the match.
+In the first match of the league season, Putellas started the first ever Women's Clásico against Real Madrid, where she scored the fourth and final goal of the match.
 On 6 January 2021, Putellas captained Barcelona against Espanyol, the first time women's teams ever played a competitive match at the Camp Nou.
 Just before halftime, Putellas scored a header goal off a corner kick from Caroline Graham Hansen, becoming the first female player to score a competitive goal at the stadium.
-The following week, she played against Atlético Madrid in the semifinal of the 2021 Supercopa de España Femenina, where she scored a free-kick in the 90th minute to tie the match and take it to extra time.
+The following week, she played against Atlético Madrid in the semi-final of the 2021 Supercopa de España Femenina, where she scored a free-kick in the 90th minute to tie the match and take it to extra time.
 Barcelona lost the match on penalties, one of their three losses that season in all competitions.
 In the second edition of the women's El Clásico, Putellas scored Barcelona's first ever home goal against Los Blancos.
 That goal was also her 100th goal scored in the league with Barcelona.

 In the 2020–21 Champions League, Barcelona advanced to their second ever final.
 A day prior to the Champions League final, Putellas trained separately from the group with her left thigh heavily bandaged due to strain on her hamstring, and was at risk of not starting the final with the status of "doubtful."
 Putellas said that when the pain continued in training, she focused on her mentality instead, making herself believe she was not injured so that she could play on top form.
 On 16 May 2021, despite her injury, Putellas started the second Champions League final of her career, this time against Chelsea.
-After going 1–0 up within 30 seconds, Barcelona were awarded a penalty after Melanie Leupolz made contact with Jenni Hermoso in the box.
+After going 1–0 up within 30 seconds, Barcelona were awarded a penalty after Melanie Leupolz made contact with Hermoso in the box.
 Putellas scored the penalty to put Barcelona 2–0 up within 13 minutes.
 In the 20th minute of the match, Putellas sent a through ball into the box towards Aitana Bonmatí, who scored Barcelona's third.
 The goal was later selected as the fifth-best goal of the competition.
 Barcelona ended the match winning 4–0, the largest margin of victory in any single-legged UWCL final, and Putellas was selected to that year's UWCL Squad of the Season.
 Later in the year, she was listed as a nominee to the UEFA Women's Champions League Midfielder of the Season award, which she won in August.